turingschool/curriculum/source/capybara/capybara_with_rack_test.markdown

 It will store the page it fetched to a file and open it in your default web browser.

 <div class='opinion'>
-Whenever a test is doing something mysterious, this is my first debugging step.
+<p>Whenever a test is doing something mysterious, this is my first debugging step.
 Usually you'll see that sample data is different than expected or the browser is on a totally different page than intended.
-Note that Capybara is saving a static page of HTML--it's not clickable and you can't _do_ much of anything other than look at the page and inspect the DOM.
+Note that Capybara is saving a static page of HTML--it's not clickable and you can't <em>do</em> much of anything other than look at the page and inspect the DOM.</p>
 </div>

 #### Within